 Velocity-matched Photodetectors

-Definition: a type of photodetector where propagation velocities of light and electrical signals are matched in order to achieve a very high detection bandwidth
+Definition: a type of photodetector where propagation velocities of light and electrical signals are matched to achieve a very high detection bandwidth

 Alternative term: traveling-wave photodetectors